Serenity Smart Homes | Automation for Aging in Place & Accessible Living | Subscription-Free & Privacy-Focused Smart Homes

 Why Smart Lighting Feels Complicated – And How to Clear the Confusion

 Walk through any home improvement store lighting aisle and you’ll find two smart lighting camps: vivid color-changing bulbs and sleek wall switches promising whole-room control.
 Likewise, shopping for smart lighting options online and perusing reviews often add more noise: Do wall switches cut off power to smart bulbs?
-Do smart bulbs fail when the Wi-Fi hiccups?
+Do smart bulbs fail when the Wi-Fi drops out?

 By the end of this guide, you’ll know exactly how smart bulbs work with wall switches, when to choose smart bulbs over smart wall switches or dimmers, and how to build rock-solid home lighting control that delights guests and save you money and peace of mind.